MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/mapmanager/upload (POST)**

 Uploads a map, anchor, or spatial reconstruction database file.
-Once a file is uploaded it can later be imported to be used by the system.
+Once a file is uploaded, it can later be imported and used by the system.

 Parameters
 * file: Name of the file to upload.